nolash/weechat-pss/scripts/python/README.md

 # Connect to the node
 # by default host 127.0.0.1 port 8546
+# when connected a message buffer for that node is created
 /pss foo connect

 # Print public key of node